BenDaHen/cs4300/homework1/README.md

 Task 4

+    Task 4 has a function that calculates the new price of something given the original price and the discount percentage.
+The pytest checks to make sure that the new discount is correctly calculated.

 Task 5

     Task 5 has a function that creates a list of books, and then uses slicing to get the first 3 entries of the list.
 The pytest checks to make sure that these 3 entries are returned.

+    The second function in task 5 creates a dictionary to represent a student registry, and the pytest checks to make sure that the dictionary is correct.

+Task 6

+    Task 6 has a function that determines the number of words in a file by splitting the file into individual words after reading it.
+A word count is updated for every word that is split off.
+The pytest checks to make sure that the correct word count was found.